 - Coron, Palawan for the Calauit Safari Park

 - Laguna for the Sundang Island (You can rent this island!)

 - Negros Occidental for the famous Codcod Rice Terraces

 - Cebu for the Kandungaw Peaks

-These are just some of the exquisite places in the Philippines that you will ever have the pleasures of visiting.
+These are just some of the exquisite places in the Philippines that you will ever have the pleasure of visiting.
 Your Instagram followers will surely have a blast with the stunning photos you would be able to produce!

 3. Easy Communication

 The Philippines has a long relationship with the English language that began at the turn of the 20th century with the American occupation of the country (Carpenter, 2016).
 Most of the people here in the Philippines are literate in English so you don’t have to worry about any language barrier.
 This makes befriending a Filipino very easy!
-You will be able to share interesting stories or ask directions from locals easily.
+You will be able to share interesting stories or ask for directions from locals easily.
 Conversing with a foreigner has never been this easy.